R35007/secondary-explorer-vscode-extension/README.md

 ### File & Folder Operations

 - **New File/Folder**: Use the toolbar or context menu to create entries.
 - **Rename/Delete**: Right-click or use the toolbar for quick actions.
+Renaming a folder updates open editors to the new path.
+- **Cut/Copy/Paste**: Use context menu or keyboard shortcuts to move or duplicate files/folders.
+- **Reveal in File Explorer**: Right-click to reveal any file/folder in your OS file explorer.
+- **Copy Path/Relative Path**: Right-click to copy absolute or relative path to clipboard.
+- **Open Folder in New Window**: Right-click any folder to open it in a new VS Code window.
 - **Open File**: Double-click or use the context menu to open files.

 ### Keyboard Shortcuts

 - `Delete`: Remove selected file or folder (when focused in Secondary Explorer).
+- `Ctrl+X`: Cut selected file or folder
+- `Ctrl+C`: Copy selected file or folder
+- `Ctrl+V`: Paste into selected folder
+- `F2`: Rename selected file or folder

 ---